AI Summary of Peer-Reviewed Research

 Research area:MedicineHealthcare Quality and ManagementHealth Information Management

-What the researchers tested: The Federation of Health Trusts (FIASO) created the Sentinel Hospital Network (SHNet) to monitor COVID-19 hospitalizations.
-The researchers conducted a multicentre ecological study across 21 hospitals from November 2021 to March 2023, collecting weekly data on admissions, vaccination status, and whether cases were classified as for COVID-19 or with COVID-19, then comparing SHNet trends with national surveillance from the Istituto Superiore di Sanità (ISS).
+The researchers carried out a multicentre ecological study across 21 hospitals from November 2021 to March 2023.
+They collected weekly data on admissions, vaccination status, and whether cases were for or with COVID-19, then compared SHNet trends with national surveillance from the Istituto Superiore di Sanità (ISS).

 Key points